SwingGuy1024/Blog/Bad Uses of Optional.md

 ### Example 3: Misleading Parameters

-Many people have written guidelines recommending against using Optional as parameter methods, but people do it anyway.
-A common variation of the code in example 1 looks like this:
+Many people have written guidelines recommending against using Optional as parameter methods, but people do it anyway, saying that it forces the caller to think about whether the object is null.
+But I've never seen a case where it actually helps.
+Here's one way this goes wrong.
+(There are others, below.)

     1 private void someMethod(Optional<Widget> widgetOpt) {
     2   if (!widgetOpt.isPresent()) {